brisvag/gibberify/README.md

 Same as above, for the most part.
 You can generate new ones using any combination of existing languages, it's up to you.

-For now, you have to manually change the code to do so (you're smart, you can figure it out).
-I plan on making this thing a bit more user friendly in the future.

-Right now I only included Orcish and it's generated using German and Russian, with no real reason other than "*It sounded right*".
+Right now the ones I'm shipping are purely arbitrary, with no real reason other than "*It sounded right*".
-To be honest, I don't think this combination turned out that well, so try out some stuff yourself!
+To be honest, I don't think my combinations turned out that well, so try out some stuff yourself and let me know what sounds best!

 # Contributing